elmadev/recplayer-react/README.md

   height={200}
   zoom={0.7}
   controls
+  autoPlay={true}
 />
 ```

 The `width` and `height` properties can be set either as pixel values, or as "auto" in which case the player will be resized to the size of the parent element.
 The `zoom` property sets the initial zoom level of the player.
 The `recUrl` and `levUrl` are of course the urls of the files that should be loaded.
 If you add `controls` property to the component player controls will be overlaid on the player.
+With `autoPlay` parameter you can control whether the the playback of the replay will start automatically or not, default value is `false`.